 Processor Preference of Linux Users

 Since the release of AMDs Ryzen CPU line in early 2017, more and more Linux users have been foregoing Intel processors in favour of AMD.
 AMD became the dominent CPU vendor among Linux gamers in July 2022, due to a combination of attractive offerings and the wider release of the AMD APU-based Steam Deck.

 GPU Vendor Preference of Linux Users

-Note: GPU vendors have been missing for Linux users on Steam's survey since March, 2021
+Note: GPU vendors were missing for Linux users on Steam's survey during most of 2021.

 Most Popular Linux Distros